NU-CS-Software-Studio-Spring-26/homework-5-taismartinezz/submission.md

 app/views/todos/toggle_priority.turbo_stream.erb

 Verification:
-I checked the Turbo docs and confirmed the MIME type was correct.
+I verified the MIME type text/vnd.turbo-stream.html against the Turbo Streams handbook at turbo.hotwired.dev/handbook/streams, which confirms this is the correct Content-Type for Turbo Stream responses.

 Turbo Streams in this project:
 None yet.
 Turbo is installed, but there are no Turbo Stream responses in the project yet.